alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 **You sent a cold email to a person you found on LinkedIn and the person never responded.** Follow up with a brief, cheerful email that says you’d still love the opportunity to chat/meet with this person to talk about X project or X company.
 In this case, only follow up once.

 **You have applied to a job but haven’t heard back about your application.** If this is the only action you’ve taken, you can’t really follow up because you didn’t send your resume to a person.
 You cannot take any further action.
-This is a big reason why cold-applying to jobs isn’t he best use of your time.
+This is a big reason why cold-applying to jobs isn’t the best use of your time.

-**You’ve responded to an introduction from Flatiron School’s Placements team but the employer hasn’t responded to schedule your interview.** Send a friendly follow up note 5 business days later expressing your continued in the role and your availability for the upcoming week to have a conversation.
+**You’ve responded to an introduction from Flatiron School’s Placements team but the employer hasn’t responded to schedule your interview.** Send a friendly follow up note 5 business days later expressing your continued interest in the role and your availability for the upcoming week to have a conversation.
 If you follow up once and still don’t hear back, talk to your coach.

 **You have interviewed for a position on the phone or in person, or completed and submitted a code challenge and are awaiting a response from the employer on next steps.** Send a friendly check in email 5 business days later that accomplishes the following:
-* Reminds the person the role you interviewed for, and thanks the person for taking the time to interview you *Do not say “You probably don’t remember me” or “You may remember me” -- it is highly likely the person will immediately recall your meeting once you set the context for him/her.
+* Reminds the person of the role you interviewed for, and thanks the person for taking the time to interview you *Do not say “You probably don’t remember me” or “You may remember me” -- it is highly likely the person will immediately recall your meeting once you set the context for him/her.
 * Expresses your continued interest in the company for X reason(s)
 * Adds value in the form of a blog post you wrote (if you think the employer would value it)
 * Indicates you would welcome additional conversations with members of the team/your desire to move forward in the process.